Indicative Price Range and How the Offer Is Structured

 The volume of data and the level of internal governance also weigh heavily in the budget.

-Each company contracts different modules according to its needs.
+Each company contracts different modules according to its needs, sometimes complemented with integrations for external verification or compliance assurance.

 The greater the number of functionalities, users and simultaneous use cases, the higher the cost.